Vegan Vegetarian Recipes

 We haven't forgotten the traditional Cranberry Sauce.
 Our Brandied Fruit and Cranberry Relish will sport some fresh fruit and maple syrup to make it extra special.
 To complete the meal we'll include Creamed Chestnuts, a light, fluffy dish with its subtle hint of natural sweetness.

 No holiday meal would be complete without dessert.
 For our finishing touch we'll turn to old-fashioned tradition with two unbeatable winners--Pumpkin Pie and Apple Pie, vegan versions, of course.
-Then, as an accompaniment to dessert we'll sip our spiced Pumpkin Apple Nog, with its rich, creamy base of pumpkin perked with apple juice.
+Then, as an accompaniment to dessert we'll sip our spiced Pumpkin Apple Nog with its rich, creamy base of pumpkin perked with apple juice.

 In the many years we've been serving holiday meals such as this one, not one person has remarked about missing the turkey.
 Quite the contrary, most of our guests are surprised at the variety of delicious foods and delighted to have the opportunity to taste a true vegan feast first hand.
 We hope you'll enjoy some of our feast dishes.